nabto/nabto5-beta-release/README.md

 * API error codes in the device is not fully implemented.
 For now, just check for `NABTO_DEVICE_OK` when checking for success, detailed error codes when status is not OK cannot yet be fully trusted (but will be different than the OK codes in case of error).
 * Documentation is limited to annotation in header files.
 * Device id and product id for embedded devices is not validated in the basestation during attach (against the values entered in the console), only the device's public key is validated.
-* Connections is leaked in the device if they are not closed properly.
+* Connections are leaked in the device if they are not closed properly.
 * Client shutdown hangs for connections only living a few milliseconds.
 * The client does not come with an integrated mdns client yet.
 * For an android demo, see the beta1 repository.